TritonDataCenter/rfd/rfd/0071/README.md

 All operations within the Java Manta SDK *should* be currently thread-safe.
 Any client-encryption implementation will need to also be thread-safe because consumers of the SDK are assuming thread safety.

+### Streamable Checksums

+There has been an [open feature request](https://github.com/joyent/java-manta/issues/95) for some time to calculate MD5s when putting objects to Manta.
+This feature would need to be implemented to allow for authentication of ciphertext.
+The S3 SDK does it with their own class `com.amazonaws.services.s3.internal.MD5DigestCalculatingInputStream`.
+However, the JVM runtime provides a class ([`java.security.DigestInputStream`](https://docs.oracle.com/javase/8/docs/api/java/security/DigestInputStream.html)) that does equivalent functionality and it should be investigated as a first option.

 ### Stream Support

+In order to encrypt Java streams, it is desirable to create a wrapping stream that allows for setting an encryption algorithm and multipart settings.
+This approach is similar to how the S3 SDK handles encrypting streams in the `com.amazonaws.services.s3.internal.crypto.CipherLiteInputStream` class.
+Using a wrapping stream allows the implementer of the SDK to use provide their own streams in the same way for encrypted operations as unencrypted operations.
+Moreover, it allows us to easily control specific multipart behaviors and the opening and closing of potentially thread-unsafe resources used for encryption.

 ### File Support

+Currently, when we send a file to Manta via the SDK, we create an instance of `com.google.api.client.http.FileContent` that has a reference to the `java.io.File` instance passed to its constructor.
+This allows the put operation to Manta to be retryable.
+When we add client-side encryption support, we will need to encrypt the file on the filesystem and write it to a temporary file and then reference that (the temporary file) when creating a new `FileContent` instance.
+This will preserve the retryability settings so that it behaves in the same manner as the unencrypted API call.

-### Range Support
+### HTTP Range / Random Read Support

+Authenticating ciphertext and decrypting random sections of ciphertext can't be done as one operation without reading the entirety of the ciphertext.
+This mode of operation is inefficient when a consumer of an object store wants to read randomly from an object that is stored using client-side encryption because it would require them to download the entire object and authenticate it before decrypting the random section.
+Thus, we will only allow HTTP range requests to be performed when `EncryptionAuthenticationMode` is set to `Loose`.
+In those cases, the server-side content-md5 could still be compared to a record that the client keeps for additional security.
+However, it would not be bulletproof because the server could still send differing binary data to the client for the range and that binary data could not be authenticated.
+In the end, this mode of operation requires trusting the provider.

+When reading randomly from an remote object in ciphertext, the byte range of the plaintext object does not match the byte range of the cipher text object.
+Any implementation would need to provide a cipher-aware translation of byte-ranges.
+Moreover, some ciphers do not support random reads at all.
+In those cases, we want to throw an exception to inform the implementer that the operation is not possible.

+In the S3 SDK, range requests are supported by finding the cipher's lower and upper block bounds and adjusting the range accordingly.
+An example of this operation can be found in `com.amazonaws.services.s3.internal.crypto.S3CryptoModuleBase`.
+We will likewise need to do a similar operation.
+Furthermore, we will need to rewrite the range header when it is specified in [`com.joyent.manta.client.HttpHelper`](https://github.com/joyent/java-manta/blob/master/java-manta-client/src/main/java/com/joyent/manta/client/HttpHelper.java) and client-side encryption is enabled.

-#### Random Operation Support with [MantaSeekableByteChannel](https://github.com/joyent/java-manta/blob/master/java-manta-client/src/main/java/com/joyent/manta/client/MantaSeekableByteChannel.java)
+#### Random Operation Support with [`MantaSeekableByteChannel`](https://github.com/joyent/java-manta/blob/master/java-manta-client/src/main/java/com/joyent/manta/client/MantaSeekableByteChannel.java)

+We will need to refactor [`MantaSeekableByteChannel`](https://github.com/joyent/java-manta/blob/master/java-manta-client/src/main/java/com/joyent/manta/client/MantaSeekableByteChannel.java) so that it uses the methods provided in [`com.joyent.manta.client.HttpHelper`](https://github.com/joyent/java-manta/blob/master/java-manta-client/src/main/java/com/joyent/manta/client/HttpHelper.java) to do ranged `GET` operations so that we do not have to duplicate our ciphertext range translation code.

 ### Multipart Support

 ```
 TODO: Figure out how to encrypt each MPU part in isolation so that they can be assembled by the server into a single decryptable unit.
+S3 is able to do multipart uploads in strict mode, so it is entirely possible using the encryption algoritims provided in the JCE.
 ```

 ### Metadata Support

 A new class will be created called `EncryptedMantaMetadata`.
 This class will support the `Map<K, V>` interface because the backing format for metadata will be JSON.
 This should allow the implementers of the SDK define their own structure for free form Metadata.

-A new property called `encryptedMetadata` of the type `EncryptedMantaMetadata` would be added to the `MantaHttpHeaders` class.
-Inside the `HttpHelper` class we would serialize the `EncryptedMantaMetadata` instance to JSON, encrypt it, base64 it and write it (metadata ciphertext), the MAC and the IV as HTTP headers.
-U
+A new property called `encryptedMetadata` of the type `com.joyent.manta.client.EncryptedMantaMetadata` would be added to the [`com.joyent.manta.client.MantaHttpHeaders`](https://github.com/joyent/java-manta/blob/master/java-manta-client/src/main/java/com/joyent/manta/client/MantaHttpHeaders.java) class.
+Inside the [`com.joyent.manta.client.HttpHelper`](https://github.com/joyent/java-manta/blob/master/java-manta-client/src/main/java/com/joyent/manta/client/HttpHelper.java) class we would serialize the `EncryptedMantaMetadata` instance to JSON, encrypt it, base64 it and write it (metadata ciphertext), the MAC and the IV as HTTP headers.
+Likewise for reading headers, we would reverse the operations and write the value back to the a method that would allow the consumer to define their own generic types upon read.

 ### Failure Handling

+A number of new `RuntimeException` classes will need to be created that map to the different encryption failure modes.
+These classes will represent states such as invalid keys, invalid ciphertext and ciphertext authentication failures.

+Furthermore, the SDK should be smart enough to handle unencrypted downloads when an object is unencrypted and the `PermitUnencryptedDownloads` flag is set to `true`.

 #### Key Failures

+Private key format failures should be detected upon startup of the SDK and cause an exception to be thrown.
+This allows for the early alerting to implementers of the SDK of any problems in their key configuration.

 #### Decryption Failures

+Failures due to problems decoding the ciphertext will be pushed up the stack from the underlying JCE implementation.
+We need to be careful to preserve such exceptions and to wrap them with our own exception types that provide additional context that allows for ease in debugging.

 ## 3. Node.js SDK Design and Implementation